ag143/workshop/PowerBI/notes_error.md

 The users require insights on the completeness of the data and the value distributions
 - **Create a blank query as a datasource**
-- Specify query -Table.Profile(# "SalesDetail"), then close and apply
+- Specify query: Table.Profile(# "SalesDetail"), then close and apply
 - Create a visual on a report page using fields from the new table

 You are modeling data by using Microsoft Power BI.
 Part of the data model is a large Microsoft SQL Server table named Order that has more than 100 million records.
 During the development process, you need to import a sample of the data from the Order table.
 Solution: From Power Query Editor, you import the table and then add a filter step to the query.
 Does this meet the goal?